BernardLerring/The-Bunker/README.md

 - Visual: For users to be able to share photos of their favourite golf holes.

-- Interactive - For users to be able to comment and like the content.
+- Interactive: For users to be able to comment and like the content.

-- Exclusive - For users to be able to sign up and create an account on the site to enable member-only features.
+- Exclusive: For users to be able to sign up and create an account on the site to enable member-only features.

-- Portable - For the site to be designed with a mobile-first mindset.
+- Portable: For the site to be designed with a mobile-first mindset.

-- Intuitive - For the site to have a simple and repetetive design.
+- Intuitive: For the site to have a simple and repetetive design.

 ### Site Aims